Alexhuszagh/Netizenbuzz-Analysi/README.md

 |:---------------------:|:---------------:|
 | ![Male-vs-Female](/images/sentiment_time.png) | ![AOA-vs-BlockB](/images/aoa_blockb.png) |

 The overall Vader sentiment plotted over time is mostly neutral and fairly stable, while for individual groups the sentiment is much noisier.
-However, we see no corresponding decrease in the Vader sentiment during periods of idol scandals.
+However, we see no corresponding decrease in the Vader sentiment during idol scandals.
 For example, we see no major decrease in sentiment for Block B or AOA in May-August 2016, despite numerous negative articles published during AOA's "History Scandal" (May 2016) and during Seolhyun and Zico's dating scandal (August 2016).
 We can therefore concluded that our Vader model does not accurately reflect Netizen sentiment.

 ### Future Steps

-Although Vader excels with emojis and sentiment analysis in instant-messaging, it seems to have difficult with K-Pop vernacular.
+Although Vader excels with emojis and instant-messaging, it seems to have particular difficulty with K-Pop vernacular.
 For example, the word "disband" carries a negative sentiment in K-Pop but does not change the compound sentiment in Vader Analysis.
 One possible step would be to train the Vader classifier to become aware of K-Pop vernacular, another would be to create a new classifier from naive Bayes' classifiers.
-Both of these steps would take substantial amounts of time, something I do not have the luxury of doing.
+Both of these steps would take substantial amounts of time, something I simply do not have.

 ## Credits

 T-Ara, for their determination.
 AOA, for being the constant brunt of my jokes.
+Hwayoung, for not being her sister.

 ## License